YongoDavid/My-DropBox/README.md

 i have updated the Add_File.js file to upload the file to the storage bucket

 file uploads are now working , buts not displaying on on the UI

+We fixed the :

+1. Corrected the field names to match Supabase's column names (`created_at` instead of `createdAt`)
+2. Fixed the user authentication handling by properly using `currentUser.id`

+3. Added proper error handling and logging

+4. Ensured the RLS policies were correctly set up

+5. Added proper data structure for Supabase insert operations (wrapping in array)

+6. Added `.select()` to get back the inserted data for confirmation